Section Image

 Commuting on State Route 32, U.S. Route 9W

 Stewart International Airport offers commercial flights, but locals say noise isn’t a consideration, since not many homes are developed around the site.
 Plus, the runway is situated on the side of Newburgh city.
-New Windsor is a car-centric city, but there are several corridors that make trips convenient, like Routes 32 and 9W.
+New Windsor Township is car-centric, but there are several corridors that make trips convenient, like Routes 32 and 9W.
 “It’s not like you have to drive 20 minutes to get to things you need, errands are more of a 10-minute drive from wherever you live,” says Clarino.
 “Our town doesn’t have sidewalks because of how we’re based on 32 and 9W.
 It’s not really a town where you’ll be walking to places, but on the other hand we have so many parks to stroll in.”
 The nearest commuter rail station is at Salisbury Mills, about 5 miles west.

 Public safety alert from state police

 Burglaries in New Windsor greatly increased during January 2025, enough for New York State Police to issue a public safety alert for the Hudson Valley.
-However, violent crime had been trending downwards in Orange County, from 2013 to 2022.
+However, violent crime had been trending downwards in Orange County from 2013 to 2022.

 Paul Spencer